Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Related Work

 \subsection{Heuristic algorithm-based network optimization}

+Heuristic algorithms have attracted significant research attention for enhancing the performance of UAVN.
+These algorithms, known for their computational efficiency and ability to handle complex, non-linear constraints, offer a practical approach to solving critical problems such as dynamic trajectory planning, resource allocation, and network topology control in dynamic aerial environments.

-The authors in \cite{wang2024bi} utilize bi-objective ant colony optimization to jointly minimize energy consumption and completion time in UAV-assisted systems.
-In \cite{wan2024hybrid}, a hybrid heuristic algorithm is designed to optimize multi-UAV routing paths for time-dependent data collection tasks.
-In \cite{pan2023resource}, a multi-objective optimization approach is applied to handle resource scheduling in UAV-aided device-to-device communication networks.
-The authors in \cite{wu2025novel} propose a hybrid enhanced particle swarm optimization technique to solve complex UAV path planning problems.
-In \cite{zhang2023joint}, an elite-driven differential evolution algorithm is developed to jointly optimize the deployment and flight planning of multi-UAVs.The authors in \cite{sun2024joint} address the joint optimization problem of task offloading and resource allocation in aerial-terrestrial networks.
-However, these methods often rely on global information, entail high computational complexity, and easily fall into local optima without convergence guarantees.
-However, these methods often face inherent limitations, including a reliance on difficult-to-obtain global information, high computational complexity, and a tendency to converge to local optima without rigorous convergence guarantees.
+The authors in \cite{wang2024bi} utilized bi-objective ant colony optimization to jointly minimize energy consumption and completion time in UAV-assisted systems.
+In \cite{wan2024hybrid}, a hybrid heuristic algorithm was designed to optimize multi-UAV routing paths for time-dependent data collection tasks.
+In \cite{pan2023resource}, a multi-objective optimization approach was applied to handle resource scheduling in UAV-aided device-to-device communication networks.
+The authors in \cite{wu2025novel} proposed a hybrid enhanced particle swarm optimization technique to solve complex UAV path planning problems.
+In \cite{zhang2024joint}, an elite-driven differential evolution algorithm was developed to jointly optimize the deployment and flight planning of multi-UAVs.
+The authors in \cite{sun2024joint} addressed the joint optimization problem of task offloading and resource allocation in aerial-terrestrial networks.
+However, these heuristic-based methods often rely on difficult-to-obtain global information and entail high computational complexity.

+Furthermore, due to their stochastic nature, they are prone to getting trapped in local optima and lack rigorous convergence guarantees.
+While some studies have explored game-theoretic models to decentralize the decision-making process, many existing models lack strict assurances for global utility, potentially resulting in suboptimal overall system performance.
 Moreover, many applied game-theoretic models lack strict assurances for global utility, potentially resulting in suboptimal overall system performance.